richafnu/Viva/Viva/engage/analytics.md

 *Sentiment analysis* uses Azure Cognitive Services (ACS) to aggregate and analyze posts, while *themes analysis* draws from LLM (large language model), storyline comments, and public posts.
 Posts and comments from private communities are included in the aggregate only if the leader is a member and has permission to view them.
 Individual messages are never shown.
 Learn more about [Sentiment analysis in Viva Engage](https://support.microsoft.com/en-us/topic/sentiment-and-theme-analysis-in-viva-engage-065c3355-d156-4bf8-afdb-663b0724befd).

 - **Audience-level sentiment** controls the *Sentiment* metric.
-Turning this toggle off causes leaders and their delegates to lose access to audience sentiment analysis.
+Turning off this toggle prevents leaders and their delegates from viewing results for audience sentiment analysis.
 Doing so also deletes past data for all audiences.

 - **Theme-level sentiment** controls the *Themes* metric.
-When this toggle is turned off, leaders and their delegates won’t see results indicating sentiment toward frequently discussed subjects in their audience.
+Turning off this toggle prevents leaders and their delegates from viewing results that measure sentiment toward frequently discussed subjects in their audience.

 ## Global Answers analytics